 Equitable mortgages and registered mortgages have the following similarities:

-Banks and other financial institutions prefer registered mortgages over an equitable due to lack of records of the loan or the property in the sub-registrar's office.
+Banks and financial institutions prefer registered mortgages over equitable ones due to better legal protection and ease of recovering outstanding loans.

 The decision of which type of mortgage is better - registered or equitable - depends on individual circumstances and needs.
 Registered mortgages offer greater legal protection and security for the lender, while equitable mortgages can be less expensive and more flexible.